CapRat/FluxElement-Router/README.md

 FluxElement Router ist ein hybrides Routing-Device, das Audio- und MIDI-Signale durch eine flexible, element-inspirierte Matrix führt.
 Ein Werkzeug, das die Kraft von Feuer, Wald und Wasser in deinen Workflow bringt – organisch, dynamisch und präzise.

+> [!CAUTION]
+> The Software is absolutly not use ready.
+Its under heavy development and its only Feature which is implemented, is kind a the routing tools.
+> This may stay this way in the Future but maybe i continue to develop it.

 ---

 ## 🔥🌲🌊 Features